codesanook/codesanook-examples/codesanook-examples-selenium/README.md

 ## Install node packages
 * install nodejs [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
+* Download or clone project `git clone git@github.com:aaronamm/CodeSanook.Examples.git`
+* Open any of your OS terminal
-* CD to root of the project
+* CD to root of the project ` cd CodeSanook.Examples/codesanook-examples-selenium` then run the following commands
-* Open any your OS terminal
-* npm install -g gulp-cli
+* `npm install -g gulp-cli`
-* npm install
+* `npm install`

 ## Run a test with gulp task command
-* In terminal, use `gulp test --phone 0812345678` command and change to you phone number.
+* In your terminal, use `gulp test --phone 0812345678` command and change to you phone number.
 * Chrome will get launched, navigate to a website, fill and submit a form.